Campus Chemistry Masters Programs | Master in Chemistry Degrees

 One of the potential advantages to studying on campus is that some MS degree programs in Chemistry focus on developing students’ ability to conduct specialized laboratory research as preparation for careers in the chemical and biological industries.
 This being said, being at a graduate school means you get access to the University’s facilities, such as research libraries and science laboratories, not to mention student services and other potential perks.
 There is also the opportunity to actually meet your classmates and faculty, possibly network, collaborate or brainstorm, which you might not get with a distance learning program.

 If this sounds interesting to you, search for campuses by location on GradSchools.com; simply use the city, state, or country tabs and results are generated such as Master of Science in Chemistry and Chemistry PSM.
-Some programs are more general, while others might offer a specialization such as MS in:

 - Analytical Chemistry

 - Applied Chemistry

 What is a PSM?

 A relatively new type of degree, called the Professional Science Master’s (PSM), blends advanced training in a particular science field with business skills, such as communications and program management, and policy.[i]
 This type of degree might be a good fit for students interested in a leadership role, such as a Natural Science Manager or other administrative position.

 Chemists conduct qualitative and quantitative chemical analyses or experiments in laboratories for quality or process control or to develop new products.
 Often they work as part of a team, collaborating on scientific research projects with other scientists, such as biologists, physicists, computer specialists, and engineers.
 The research they that chemists perform may either be basic or applied research.